rmera/gomd/README.md

 To the long life of the Ven.
 Khenpo Phuntzok Tenzin Rinpoche.

-# GopherMD, a tool for the analysis of MD trajectories.
+# goMD, a tool for the analysis of MD trajectories.

 This program makes extensive use of the goChem Computational Chemistry library.